A simple guide outlining the purpose of each library subject floor and what services and resources can be found there.

 Level 5: Social Sciences, Management & Languages

 Books and periodicals covering economics, education, film studies, social sciences, history, languages, law, management, music, psychology, politics, religion, social policy and sociology.
-Also European Documentation Centre.
 Networked computers and Library Catalogue terminals.
-The whole floor is a silent study area.
+The whole floor is a quiet study area.